temirov/ctx/README.md

 Exclusion patterns are loaded **only** during directory traversal; explicitly listed file paths are never ignored.

+> ⚠️ When specifying wildcard patterns (e.g., `-e go.*`), quote them to prevent your shell from expanding the glob before `ctx` runs: `ctx content -e 'go.*'`.
+The CLI handles pattern matching internally and expects the literal expression.

 ## Binary File Handling

 When a binary file is encountered, `ctx` omits its content in raw output.
 JSON and XML results always include the file's MIME type.
 This is the default behavior when `.ignore` contains no `[binary]` section and no legacy directives: